ForestAdmin/agent-nodejs/docs/agent-customization/hooks/README.md

 - `delete`
 - `aggregate`

-The Collection Hooks feature allow to run any code before and/or after any of these function, providing an easy way to interact with your collections.
+The Collection Hooks feature allows executing code before and/or after any of these functions, providing an easy way to interact with your collections.

-To declare a hook on a collection, the following informations are required:
+To declare a hook on a collection, the following information is required:

 - A hook position (`Before` | `After`)
 - A hook type (`List` | `Create` | `Update` | `Delete` | `Aggregate`)